Integrable spin chains and the Clifford group: Integrable models

-In Figures \ref{fig:monodromy}(b) and \ref{fig:R'matrix} we demonstrate the action of conjugation by an MPU on the various operators.
-Firstly, in our conjugated model we can define a new $\mathcal{L}$-operator, $\mathcal{L'}$, that includes the $V$ and $\overline{V}$ tensors that constitute the MPU.
+In Figures \ref{fig:R'matrix} and \ref{fig:monodromy}(b) we demonstrate the action of conjugation by an MPU on the various operators.
+Firstly, in our conjugated model we can define a new $\mathcal{L}$-operator, $\mathcal{L'}$, that includes the $V$ and $\overline{V}$ tensors that constitute the MPU (see the shaded tensor in Figure \ref{fig:monodromy}(b)) .
 The dimension of the physical indices of $\mathcal{L'}$ (corresponding to the dimension of the site of the spin chain) is unchanged, while the bond dimension of $\mathcal{L'}$ is the bond dimension of $\mathcal{L}$ multiplied by $\chi^2$, where $\chi$ is the bond dimension of the tensor $V$.
-In Figure \ref{fig:R'matrix}, we show that $\mathcal{L'}$ satisfies the Yang-Baxter algebra, but with a modified $\mathcal{R}$-matrix: $\mathcal{R'}$.
-Indeed, $\mathcal{R'}$ has to act on the enlarged virtual space of $\mathcal{L'}$, and this is achieved by tensoring identity operators in the appropriate places.
+We also define a blocked operator $\mathcal{\tilde{L}'}$, where we block $k$ physical sites so that the MPU reaches its fixed point.
+In Figure \ref{fig:Fig8}, we show that $\mathcal{\tilde{L}'}$ satisfies a modified Yang-Baxter algebra, with a modified $\mathcal{R}$-matrix: $\mathcal{R'}$; this is itself defined in Figure \ref{fig:R'matrix}.
+In Figure \ref{fig:Fig9} we show that despite this modification of the algebra, we can still use it to show the commutativity of the corresponding transfer matrices.